marczaku/204-cpp-oop/01-classes/README.md

 ### Public Members
 - `ctor(xxx maxSize)`
   - add a log so you see that an empty string gets constructed
-  - create buffer
+  - create a buffer of the correct size
   - initialize `length` & `maxSize`
 - `ctor(xxx defaultText, xxx maxSize)`
   - add a log so you see that a non-empty string gets constructed
-  - create buffer
+  - create `buffer`
   - initialize `length` & `maxSize`
-  - append defaultText
+  - copy the defaultText to `buffer`
+    - you need to assign one character at a time!
+    - the pros among you can try using more efficient tools like `memcpy`
 - `~()`
   - add a log so you see what string gets deconstructed
+  - delete the `buffer`
-  - delete buffer
+    - Remember how you delete an array!
 - `append(xxx text)`
-  - checks for maxSize! -> exception
+  - checks for maxSize!
   - adds the given text to the string's buffer
+    - you need to again add one character at a time at the right place
+    - the pros among you can again use `memcpy` for efficiency
-  - updates length
+  - updates length to the new length (old length + length of new text)
 - `appendLine(xxx text)`
   - checks for maxSize! -> exception
   - adds the given text + line break to the string's buffer
-  - updates length
+  - updates length as usual
 - `void print()`
   - prints the string that's currently buffered
 - `xxx getString()`